pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/designing_persistence/_index.md

 ### Designing your persistence components

-Pip.services allows you to reduce the amount of code through its symmetric implementation.
-In this tutorial, we will see how to perform CRUD operations using one set of common code for two different databases.
-In order to understand this, we will use an example that considers PostgreSQL and MySQL.
+Pip.Services helps reduce the amount of code with its consistent implementation.
+In this tutorial, we will demonstrate how this principle works by performing CRUD operations using shared code for two different databases: PostgreSQL and MySQL.

 #### Pre-conditions